-The 2019 San Francisco Green Building Code requires building permit submittals to show that they meet the compliance margin required by the applicable rating system, and the California Building Energy Efficiency Standards in effect at the time of permit submittal.
-In each case below, standard California Energy Standards documentation must be prepared using software from the California Energy Commission List of Approved Computer Programs for the Building Energy Efficiency Standards.
+The 2022 San Francisco Green Building Code requires building permit submittals to show that they meet the compliance margin required by the applicable rating system or local code, and comply with the California Building Energy Efficiency Standards in effect at the time of permit submittal.
+In each case below, standard California Energy Standards documentation must be prepared using software approved by the California Energy Commission for demonstrating compliance with the applicable provisions and version of the California Energy Code.
 The following guidelines explain when additional calculations and documentation are required.

-° Where calculations based on Title 24 Part 6 California Energy Standards are used to document that ‘points’ are earned for energy efficient design and construction, the compliance margin cited in the CF1R-PRF-01-E (low-rise residential) or NRCC-PRF-01-E (non-residential and high-rise multifamily) submitted for compliance may be utilized without modification.
-Residential all-electric buildings which demonstrate prescriptive compliance, and apply GreenPoint Rated J5.1 Option Two: All Electric Compliance may submit the applicable CF1R or NRCC report.
+• Where calculations based on Title 24 Part 6 California Energy Standards are used to document that ‘points’ are earned for energy efficient design and construction, the compliance margin cited in the applicable certificate of compliance (CF1R-PRF-01E for single family and NRCC-PRF-01 for commercial and multifamily) submitted for compliance may be utilized without modification.
+Residential all-electric buildings which demonstrate prescriptive compliance and apply GreenPoint Rated J5.1 Option Two: All Electric Compliance may submit the applicable CF1R or NRCC report.

-° Where the ASRHAE 90.1 option in LEED v4 (or subsequent) rules are used to document ‘points’ being voluntarily earned for energy-efficient design and construction, the supporting analysis must be submitted, and must include a detailed accounting of all on-site building energy use, including all: exterior and security lighting; elevators; process loads; and receptacle loads.
+• Where the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASRHAE) 90.1 option in LEED v4 (or subsequent) rules is used to document ‘points’ being voluntarily earned for energy-efficient design and construction, the supporting analysis must be submitted, and must include a detailed accounting of all on-site building energy use, including all: exterior and security lighting; elevators; process loads; and receptacle loads.
 Documentation to be retained in the records of the project must include all information required for LEED certification by the Green Building Certification Institute.

 Buildings meeting a LEED for Homes or GreenPoint Rated standard must use California Energy Commission-approved compliance software and submit documentation to demonstrate that the proposed building both: